ososkp/Scripts/README.md

 	Modification of r3donnx's script to run weather information as widget on Mac touchbar using Better Touch Tool.
-This version reads plaintext rather than XML, because the source XML is now plaintext (for some reason?)
+This version reads plaintext rather than XML, matching the new format of the source.

 AIFinder.rb